 - Navigate to the client’s Overview page

-- Click the trash icon next to the card in the Credit & Debit Cards section
+- Click the trash icon next to the card under Credit & Debit Cards

 Charging a client